sharkrachel/friend-finder/README.md

 HTML, CSS, Javascript, express.js and deployed on Heroku

 ## Try it out!
-[CLICK HERE](https://radiant-reef-34464.herokuapp.com/) to try it out!
+[CLICK HERE](https://radiant-reef-34464.herokuapp.com/) to find your next best friend.